 Societal consciousness has shifted from national to international and global spheres, and the world is increasingly perceived as one place.
 Many sport organisations now find that they are under increasing pressure to engage in globally benchmarked sustainable management systems and processes, across all functional areas from finance to HRM.
-Some sport organisations have used aspects of the globalisation process to create new opportunities for expansion and growth, while others have been
+Some sport organisations have used aspects of the globalisation process to create new opportunities for expansion and growth, while others have been reluctant or resistant to externally instigated change.
+We assessed the adoption of ''best practice'' HRM practices in a range of amateur and professional sport organisations to see how they were reacting to these convergence pressures.
+This issue fits in

 and Canada, it’s not an issue in Asia, where places like China, India, Singapore and Thailand are all currently experiencing at least 9 – 10 percent growth.
 The U.S. is less friendly than Canada when it comes to immigration, which can present a challenge.
 In addition, employee engagement is driven by very different factors around the globe: In Asia, employees want titles and learning opportunities, compensation and benefits comes down the chain; in the U.S., health care coverage is most important, then compensation, then responsibility.
 With that said, let’s take a look at what Wallack says are the most noticeable trends for the rest of this year: